Earthquakes

 Earthquakes in the Caribbean, are mainly due to the movement of the subduction of two tectonic plates, the plate in North America (less dense), sinking under the plate and the Caribbean (more dense).
 In this subduction zone, the oceanic plate dives causes a compression of the crust on the surface.
 This compression translates mechanically by faults in the reverse (the upper compartment rises relative to the lower compartment).

-The location of the fracture depth is called the focus.
-Vibrations released spread all around the home by seismic waves.
-These waves are sometimes shaking the ground and can damage the structures.
-It is at the vertical of the household (relative to the surface of the Earth), that the earthquake is the most powerful, we call this point the epicenter.
+The location of the fracture's depth is called the hypocenter.
+Vibrations are released and spread throughout the area by seismic waves.
+These waves sometimes shake the ground and can damage structures.
+The point at which the earthquake is the most powerful, relative to the surface of the Earth, is called the epicenter.

 Richter scale